FinnMidd/commit-prefixes/README.md

 -  **Automatic Emoji Support**: An optional feature to automatically add the associated emoji into your commit message, appending it at end of your commit messages. ✨

 -  **Personal Customization**: Easily edit & add your own set of prefixes, labels, and associated emojis, to cater to your workplace & preferred standardization.

+-  **Automatic Prefix Replacement**: Accidentally selected the wrong prefix?
+Quickly replace it by running the command again & selecting your preferred prefix.

 ## Settings